 Fellows represent the student voice in the global conversation about the future of education.
 They become deeply familiar with the innovation and entrepreneurship ecosystem at their schools, working closely with faculty, administrators and community stakeholders.
 They develop system thinking skills and learn a variety of design approaches that support their work as change agents.

 Based on their deep understanding of the landscape of learning opportunities available at their schools, Fellows design and implement activities to enhance that landscape.
-776 Fellows at 164 schools in nine countries (and counting) have created new innovation and makerspaces, courses and extracurricular resources.
+1,500 Fellows (and counting!) at 185 schools around the world have created innovation and makerspaces, courses and extracurricular resources.
 Learn more about the Fellow’s impact here.

 Before joining the d.school, this program was created as part of the National Science Foundation-funded National Center for Engineering Pathways to Innovation (Epicenter) from 2011 to 2016.